-The Burnet County Sheriff’s Office will be holding written testing for Field Deputy on Saturday, June 27, 2020, at 9:00 AM at the Burnet County Sheriff’s Office.
+The Burnet County Sheriff’s Office will be holding written testing for Deputy Sheriff positions in both our Patrol Division and Court Security Division on Wednesday, June 23, 2021, at 9:00 AM at the Burnet County Sheriff’s Office.
 The BCSO is located at 1601 E Polk St, Burnet, TX 78611.

 Burnet County K9 Ron (aka Jag) participated in the 3rd annual Texas Narcotics Officers Association K9 Competition which was sponsored by Pacesetter K9 LLC.